24th International Conference on Sustainable Development 2026

 Alumni.
 This award is the most prestigious honour that the Saint-Jean Campus, University of Alberta, bestows upon one

 alumnus each year in recognition for demonstrating leadership in her/his profession.
-In 2022, he received the Order of Merit of
+In 2022, he received the Order of Merit

-the AJEFO (Franco-Ontarian Association of Jurists) for his contribution to Francophone access to justice.
+of the AJEFO (Franco-Ontarian Association of Jurists) for his contribution to Francophone access to justice.

 Dr. Pallard received his PhD in philosophy of law from the University of Nice (France), summa cum laude.
 He held a doctoral

 scholarship from the France-Canada cultural exchange programme (1976-1981).
-He then obtained his law degree (J.D.) from
+He then obtained his law degree (J.D.)

-Agence universitaire de la Francophonie and was a research fellow at the Université de Paris II, France.
+the Agence universitaire de la Francophonie and was a research fellow at the Université de Paris II, France.
 He has been a

 visiting professor at the Faculté des Sciences Juridiques, Politiques et Sociales de Tunis, Tunisia (1997), Université Cadi